Perl/PPCs/rfcs/rfcOVID-0018.md

-# A feature to automatically "yield true" at the end of a file
+# No Longer Requiring a True Value at the End of a Module

 ## Preamble

     Author:  Curtis "Ovid" Poe <curtis.poe@gmail.com>
     Sponsor:
-    ID:      OVID-0018
+    ID:      0018
     Status:  Draft

 ## Abstract

-This RFC proposes a `yield_true` feature.
-When used, the current Perl _file_ containing `use feature 'yield_true';` will automatically return a true value after successful compilation, eliminating the need for a "1" (or other true value) at the end of the file.
+This RFC proposes a feature which, when used, causes the current Perl file to to yield a true value when C<require>d, eliminating the need for a "1" (or other true value) at the end of the file.

 ## Motivation